mmfausnaugh/mapspec/README.md

 `mapsec` is object-oriented and is designed to be modular and highly extensible.
 It makes heavy use of numpy and scipy libraries, and was designed to easily integrate with these packages.

-There are two main parts of the program.

-First, there are general-usage spectrum utilities, which are bundled in `spectrum.py`.
-Second is the rescaling procedure, which is kept in `mapspec.py`.
+There are two main parts of the program:  First, general-usage spectrum utilities, which are bundled in `spectrum.py`.
+Second, the rescaling procedure, which is kept in `mapspec.py`.

+Some helpful scripts for constructing a reference spectrum are also provided----these are `ref_make.py` and `ref_smooth.py`, check the internal comments for details.

 We begin by describing (with illustrative examples) the spectrum utilities.

 * * *